 Engineering Geology Labs

 Dr. Abdul Shakoor manages the research facilities in engineering geology.
 Separate labs in soil mechanics and rock mechanics with specialized instrumentation include a uniaxial testing machine, a direct shear test apparatus, a triaxial test apparatus, equipment for measuring elastic constants, a consolidation test apparatus, a slake durability unit, and a Los Angeles abrasion machine.

 Hydrogeochemistry, Environmental Mineralogy and Geochemistry

 The Environmental Mineralogy and Geochemistry Lab in 209 managed by Dr. David Singer houses a Coy Labs Anaerobic Chamber, Millipore Water purification system (Milli-Q A10), Benchtop analytical chemical analyses (pH, dissolved oxygen), Nitrogen gas purging system, drying oven, and the Mineralogy and Geochemical Modeling software (Crystal Maker and The Geochemists Workbench).
+The group manages a Hitachi SEM and Rigaku XRD, which are shared resources.
 A Perkin-Elmer ICP-OES 8000, housed in Cunningham Hall is also available for use.
 It is co-owned and operated by the Department of Biological Sciences and the Department of Geology.